Last Updated on April 21, 2022

 Gluten Free Grains

-If you’re looking for other gluten-free grains besides millets, there are a range of other options you may like to try.
+If you’re looking for other gluten-free grains besides millet, there are a range of other options you may like to try.
 Some of the most easily accessible options that you’ll find in your local grocery stores are:

 - quinoa